aliaksei-lyzo/storm-the-front/README.md

 Quite often you'll face a situation, when an already opened PR faces conflicts.
 In that case, perform the steps above and just force push your branch, git will catch up all the changes.

 There's a wiki page on branching and merging procedure, where you can earn extra points, by commenting on the pros and cons of such approach (just edit the page) ;)

+# Tech requirements
+1) Please, utilize newest React features at most, abstain from classes, make use of functional components and hooks.